Home

 Eleanor was the richest young girl in Europe when she inherited Aquitaine

-in southern France after her father died suddenly while on a holy pilgrammage.
+in southern France after her father died suddenly while on a holy pilgramage.

 This story traces her life from age 12 until her marriage to the king